 The JBS doesn’t consider man’s inherent shortcomings and that only the Framers’ structure of government, including a Senate of the States, provides the necessary inherent checks through self-interest.
 Popularly elected senators, like their House colleagues, must cozy up to the democratic element, the passions of the people.
 The 17th Amendment was purposely designed to render the senate simpatico and congruent with the House of Representatives.
 It worked.

 On the other hand, pre-17th presidents didn’t nominate radical progressive lawyers to the federal bench.
 Why bother?
 Senators in the employ of state legislators covetous of federalism could hardly be expected to consent.
 This problem, of answering to popular passions, just wasn’t a problem when senators answered to state legislators.
-Just as ratification conventions reversed the 18th Amendment, We the People can do the same to the 17th with the 28th Amendment.
+Just as ratification conventions reversed the 18th Amendment, We the People can do the same to the 17th.

 As for the JBS’ perceived unfitness of We the People to correct our governing form and to participate in self-government at all, who is the JBS to look down their noses and judge when the sovereign people may exercise their God-given right, as they see fit, to frame their government?
 I say the months leading to a Convention of States after a (probably court-ordered) congressional call may be the necessary spark that further awakens the public, the same public that dumped the Establishment in 2016, and reinvigorates appreciation for first principles.

 1. “Nothing is wrong with the Constitution as it currently exists.”
 The New American.